Statistical Benchmarking of Optimization Methods for Variational Quantum Eigensolver under Quantum Noise: Methodology

 In the next subgroup, we have three gradient-free methods, namely \gls{nm} \cite{nelder1965simplex}, \gls{pm} \cite{powell1964efficient}, and \gls{cobyla} \cite{powell1994direct}.
-This group was chosen to investigate whether, when the need to calculate gradients is removed, better convergence can be achieved in the environment where quantum decoherence comes into play.
+This group was chosen to investigate whether, when the need to calculate gradients is removed, better convergence can be achieved in an environment where quantum decoherence is present.
 The \gls{nm} method in $ n$-dimensional search space uses an $ n+1$-dimensional simplex, which is iteratively updated using reflection, expansion, contraction, and shrinkage operations to search for the optimum.
 It is simple and efficient in lower dimensions, but convergence may worsen when the problem's dimensionality increases \cite{lagarias1998convergence}.
 On the other hand, \gls{pm} performs sequential line minimizations along a set of directions.
 These directions are later updated to improve conjugacy, thus speeding up the convergence.
 Usually, it works best on smooth problems and can stagnate in non-ideal conditions \cite{poljak1978nonlinear}.
 The last method of this set is \gls{cobyla}, a trust-region method that builds an approximation of both the objective function and constraints.
 Updates are performed within a region around the current point, which shrinks or expands adaptively \cite{pellow2021comparison}.

 The last investigated method is an example from global optimizers, specifically the \gls{isoma}~\cite{zelinka2016soma,zelinka2023isoma}.
 Global methods oftentimes use stochastic approaches and a population of candidate solutions to search for global optima. \gls{isoma}'s candidate solutions migrate toward the best-performing solution with adaptive step lengths, balancing exploration and exploitation, making it effective for global optimization of complex, multimodal landscapes \cite{klein2024optimizing}.

-The summary of this overview is visualized in \Cref{tab:optim_methods}.
-The input parameters for these methods are described in \Cref{tab:optimizers}.
-The maximum number of iterations for each state-averaged \gls{vqe} phase is set to $500$ for all optimizers except \gls{isoma}.
-The \texttt{ftol} parameter is set to $10^{-8}$ for intended accuracy, for \gls{bfgs} and \gls{slsqp}. \gls{isoma} needed a different set of parameters, and all can be seen in the \Cref{tab:optimizers}.
+Further details for the optimization methods are described in \Cref{app:opt_settings}.